tekioplugins/tekio_forms/documentation/base_form_builder.md

 # Base Form Builder!

-This is the base form widget, its the base that gets all fields and builds upon them.
+This is the base form widget, its responsible to create the form.

 ## Fields

 You can edit the following fields:

+- formTile **(required)** - Form title.
+- formSubTitle - Form subtitle.
- - formKey **(required)** - Field that represents the key value that represents the field, this needs to be unique.
+- formKey **(required)** - Used to represent the form on the app.
- - formFields **(required)** - List of fields to build.
+- formSections - List of sections to build.

 ## Json Format

 Json format to show those fields

     {
-       "formKey":"my-form-key",
-       "formFields":[
+       "formTile":"form_title",
+       "formSubTitle":"form_subtitle",
+       "formKey":"form_key",
+       "formSections":[
-          //add fields here
+          //Add Sections here
        ]
     }